leanprover-community/blog/posts/lte-examples.md

 local attribute [instance] pBanach.has_norm
 ```
 The fact that `some` (more precisely, `exists.some`) appears on the second line of the above code block is an indication that this is an actual *choice* that must be made.
-The last line tells Lean to use this choice for the rest of the file -- with this command, we will be able to use the notation `∥-∥` for the chosen norm.
+The last line tells Lean to use this choice for the rest of the file -- with this command, we will be able to use the notation `∥-∥` for the chosen $p$-norm.

 With this choice made, we can illustrate the various necessary properties with the following examples.
 The scaling behavior: